skatkov/miniflux-email-client/README.md

 ## Github Action
 Every 3 months github will ask if you want to keep running daily actions.
 Click "yes", if you want to continue receiving updates.

-## Mai
+## Maintenance
-It initially started as a proof-of-concept project, with very badly structured code.
-Since concept works, in my free time on working on improvements.
+It initially started as a proof-of-concept project.
+Since concept works, i'm trying to get this miniflux client to some "done" state.

 Any contributions or ideas are welcome.

 Current plan includes:
 - [x] Generalize email configuration, so not only GMAIL could be used.
 - [ ] Improve email design - add table of contents, improve template
+- [x] Introduce PLAIN TEXT emails
-- [x] simplify configuration, now things are a bit all over the place
+- [ ] simplify configuration for others, now things are a bit all over the place
 - [ ] make project easier to maintain (simplify, write tests and etc)